spack/spack/lib/spack/docs/module_file_support.rst

 .. code-block:: yaml

    modules:
+     default:
        tcl:
          all:
            filter:
              # Exclude changes to any of these variables
              environment_blacklist: ['CPATH', 'LIBRARY_PATH']

 The configuration above will generate module files that will not contain modifications to either ``CPATH`` or ``LIBRARY_PATH``.